open-contracting/european-union-support/README.md

 Add rows to `ignore.csv` as needed:

 1. If a label key has no corresponding editable field in the PDF, it may not have a corresponding XPath value.
-If so, add it to `ignore.csv`.
+If so, add it.
 1. If the label key is immediately preceded by an index (like `II.1.1`), fill in the `index` column with the index.

 Fill in `enumerations.csv`: